 IT Insurance FAQs

 IT insurance has many facets to it, with multiple policies to cover a variety of risks.
 Below are several common questions small business owners have when buying IT insurance.
-If you still have additional questions, please feel free to leave a comment or visit our forum.

 What does cyber liability insurance cover?

 Cyber liability insurance covers the first-party and third-party claims a business experiences after a breach of data due to cyberattack or hardware failure.
 First-party claims are the costs associated with restoring systems and paying regulatory penalties, while third-party claims are the lawsuits and client monitoring that happen after personal and private data is breached.

 Does my IT insurance cover client data breaches?

 Not every IT insurance policy covers data breaches, particularly if they are the result of a cyber crime or systems failure.
 An IT company should have both tech E&O insurance as well as cyber liability insurance to prevent any gaps in coverage should their own company data or client’s data be breached.

 It is not mandatory to have business insurance, but there are two very important reasons to get it.
 First, uninsured claims could cost tens of thousands of dollars to an IT professional, potentially putting them out of business.
 Second, many major corporations and government agencies require proof of insurance before they will contract with small businesses.